National insurance explainer (Budget October 2024 update)

 Has the total amount of National Insurance on earnings really changed that much?

 While the effective total Class 1 NICs (employer plus employee) rates are not significantly different now than they were in 2010-11, the threshold at which employers’ NI starts to be paid will be significantly lower in 2025-26 than it was in 2010-11.
 In 2010-11 the main employee Class 1 NIC rate was 11% and the employer rate was 12.8%.
-In both cases Class 1 NICs began to be paid on weekly earnings over £110.
 The effective total rate was therefore 23.8%.
-Compared to that the rates proposed for 2025-26 are 8% (employees) and 15% (employers) with Class 1 NICs kicking in on earnings over £242 for employees and £96 for employers.
+Compared to that the rates proposed for 2025-26 are 8% (employees) and 15% (employers).
 The effective total rate will therefore be 23%.

 How much NI do the self-employed pay?

-What this means is that a self-employed person making a profit of £20,000 this year (2024-25) will pay £445 in NICs.
-A self-employed person making a profit of £40,000 this year will pay £1,645 in NICs.
-A self-employed person making a profit of £60,000 this year will pay £2,456 in NICs.
+What this means is that a self-employed person making a profit of £20,000 this year (2024-25) will pay £445 in Class 4 NICs.
+A self-employed person making a profit of £40,000 this year will pay £1,645 in Class 4 NICs.
+A self-employed person making a profit of £60,000 this year will pay £2,456 in Class 4 NICs.

-The lower annual profits threshold will remain frozen at £12,570 for 2025-26.
-As will the upper annual profits level at £50,270.
+The lower annual profits threshold will remain frozen at £12,570 for 2025-26, as will the upper annual profits level at £50,270.
 And the Class 4 NIC rates remain unchanged at 6% (for profits between the lower and upper annual profits levels) and 2% (for profits over the upper annual profits level).

 We told you it was complicated!

-And I don’t have to pay National Insurance after reaching State Pension age?
+And I don’t have to pay National Insurance after reaching state pension age?

 This is one reason why some employers offer salary sacrifice schemes for pension contributions whereby the employee contractually agrees to reduce their salary in return for the employer increasing their pension contributions to (usually) the employer’s pension scheme.
 Such arrangements retain the income tax relief for pension contributions and, effectively, also result in a reduction in NICs payable by both the employee and employer.
 Salary sacrifice can, however, lead to adverse effects for some employees, so it’s prudent to seek some advice before entering into such an arrangement.